tobiashuste/ansible-role-netplan/README.md

 ### Cleaning Up: Please Uninstall Package ifupdown Manually

-Before, the package `ifupdown` can be safely removed netplan networking needs to be properly configured.
+Before the package `ifupdown` can be safely removed netplan networking needs to be properly configured.
-If the package would be removed too early, the role hangs.
+If the package is removed too early, the role will hang.

 For that reason this role does **not** handle the removal of the `ifupdown` package.